How Sewage treatment plant work explain via diagram?

-Feel free to contact Netsol water Solutions, if you need more information about water treatment or advice on how to improve your home's wastewater management.
+Feel free to contact Netsol water, if you need more information about water treatment or advice on how to improve your home's wastewater management.

 Here at Netsol, we have expertise in the sewerage system and will answer your questions.
 We also sell various sewage pumping stations.
 All of these are designed to move sewage and divert it to the main sewer system if gravity does not work reliably.